 Please note that terminology in historical materials and in Library descriptions does not always match the language preferred by members of the communities depicted, and may include negative stereotypes or words some may consider offensive.
 Item descriptions often include direct transcriptions of original captions.
 Suggested search terms may reflect such language.
-The Library presents the historic captions because they can be important for understanding the context in which the images were created.
+The Library includes the historic captions because they can be important for understanding the context in which the images were created.

 The Farm Security Administration/Office of War Information (FSA/OWI) photographs form an extensive pictorial record of American life between 1935 and 1944.
 There are hundreds of images related to African American communities across the United States.

 This collection includes 400 snapshot photographs made in the course of ethnographic fieldwork carried out by John Avery Lomax, Alan Lomax, Ruby Terrill Lomax, Zora Neale Hurston and Mary Elizabeth Barnicle between 1934 and ca. 1950.
 The photographs depict African American, Mexican American, and white musicians, singers and dancers, primarily in the southern United States and the Bahamas.
 The American Folklife Center at the Library of Congress holds the associated field recordings.

 The Historic American Buildings Survey/Historic American Engineering Record/Historic American Landscape Survey (HABS/HAER/HALS) collection includes photographs, measured drawings, and written historical documentation on thousands of structures from about 1933 to the present.
 The collection includes dozens of surveys of structures related to African American history.